TimeMachine1994/081925-SvelteTweb/Old Docs01/091025-admin-flow-refactor-complete.md

 # Admin Flow Refactor - Complete Documentation

 **Date:** October 9, 2025
-**Refactor Scope:** Simplified admin dashboard aligned with memorial flow patterns
+**Refactor Scope:** Simplified admin dashboard aligned with event flow patterns

 ## Overview

-Refactored the admin system to be simpler, more focused, and aligned with established memorial flow patterns.
+Refactored the admin system to be simpler, more focused, and aligned with established event flow patterns.
 The new admin dashboard focuses on two core functions: approving funeral directors and creating memorials.

 ## Key Changes Made